mmarbout/HGP-Hi-C/README.md

 # HGP-Hi-C

-publication : MetaHiC phage bacteria infection network reveal active cycling phages of the healthy human gut Martial Marbouty1, Agnès Thierry, Gaël A. Millot & Romain Koszul
+publication : MetaHiC phage bacteria infection network reveal active cycling phages of the healthy human gut

+Martial Marbouty, Agnès Thierry, Gaël A. Millot & Romain Koszul

 # 1 - Datasets
 you will find 3 files containing data about MAGs, Contigs and Phages characterized in our study.